 Apart from these image mode, the Instax Mini 9 also offers a close-up attachment that lowers the minimal focal range to 14 inches, and a tiny selfie mirror to help you frame selfies.
 Overall this camera offers enough image settings to get some good prints and have some fun, but it certainly lacks some of the creative exposure settings that really allow you to experiment with the medium.
 However, getting those settings requires spending more on something like the Lomography Lomo'Instant Wide of the Instax Square SQ6.

-Thanks to a relatively low list price of $70 (and it generally sells for even less online) combined with above-average performance, in our opinion the Instax Mini 9 offers the best value per dollar of any instant cameras on the market.
+Thanks to a relatively low price combined with above-average performance, in our opinion the Instax Mini 9 offers the best value per dollar of any instant cameras on the market.